 Stob a’Choire Odhair & Stob Ghabhar

 Two dramatic Munros and a fine ridge on the Black Mountain range.
-From Victoria Bridge the route goes along Abhairn Shira to the mountain hut, then alongside Allt Toaig before climbing the southern spur to the summit of Stob a’ Choire Odhair (945m).
+From the car park just short of Victoria Bridge the route goes along Abhairn Shira river to the mountain hut, then along the right side of Allt Toaig burn before climbing the zig zag path up southern spur to the summit of Stob a’ Choire Odhair (945m).
+The view from our first summit shows the wid expanse of Rannoch Moor to the east, Bridge of Orchy in the south and the southern Glen Coe hills in the north.
 The route then goes east to the summit of Aonach Eagach (991m) before traversing the ridge in a north westerly direction to the summit of Stob Ghabhar (1090m).
 The descent is back to the waterfalls east of Allt Toaig and then back to Victoria Bridge.

 Start and return to car park south of Victoria Bridge.
 This is a demanding day requiring stamina and a good head for heights.
 Full hill walking gear including boots, waterproof jacket and over trousers, hat, gloves, spare fleece, packed lunch and spare food and water.